websavers/centos2alma_openvz/README.md

 vzctl snapshot-delete $CTID --id $SNAP_ID
 ```

+## SolusVM
-If you use SolusVM, run these on your master to update the OS name.
+For those using SolusVM, run these on your master to update the OS name.
 Be sure to replace HOSTNAME with the actual hostname of the container.
 ```
 bash /root/solusvmdb.sh
 update vservers set templatename="almalinux-8-x86_64-ez" where hostname="HOSTNAME";
 ```

+## WHMCS
+For those using WHMCS, you will want to adjust the OS template configurable option there as well.

 # Troubleshooting
 In the event of failure, there are two snapshots you can revert to: